College Road, Clifton, Bristol, BS8 3JD

 Number of pupils: 580

 Religious denomination: Non-denominational

-Extra curricular activities: CHS is outstanding in its provision of enrichment activities.
-Clubs across the School range from astronomy and trampolining to robotics and an Eco club.
-The Duke of Edinburgh’s award scheme and expeditions with World Challenge complement a vast range of educational visits (many included in fees), Forest School and trips abroad, including an annual sports tour.
+Extra curricular activities: Clifton High is outstanding in its provision of enrichment activities from EYFS to Sixth Form.
+Clubs range from astronomy and trampolining, to robotics and an Eco club.
+The heavily subscribed Duke of Edinburgh’s award scheme and expeditions with World Challenge complement a vast range of educational visits (many included in fees), Forest School and trips abroad, including an annual sports tour.